eviltester/testtoolhub/README.md

 Press [Robot] button, or close the dialog to stop any typing currently taking place.

 - Not all characters can be typed.
+    - Any characters which could not be typed are shown in an alert when finished and are added to the clipboard.
 - Currently the Shift mappings are hard coded and might not match your keyboard layout.
+   - to amend the shift mappings, use the [Config] dialog
+   - shift mappings are a string of character pairs e.g. "!1@2£3"
+      - a pair would be "!1"
+      - "!" is the character we want to see typed
+      - "1" is the key, that when pressed when shift is pressed, will output "!"
+      - Upper case alpha chars are handled automatically

 ## Strings